 Methods

-Concrete methods used to design, build, verify, or characterize engineered systems.
+▾Concrete methods used to design, build, verify, or characterize engineered systems.

 Workflow Layer

 Workflows sit above both branches.
 They combine mechanisms and techniques to obtain, optimize, verify, characterize, deliver, and evaluate engineered systems.
+These are extracted from the primary literature.